 JDS Forensics can act as your Appraiser in the appraisal process found in some policies or as an expert witness if needed in litigation.

-Financial fraud may be committed by an officer, manager, or employee of a company and may result in financial distress or possibly the inability of the company to continue as a going concern.
+Financial fraud may be committed by an individual or individuals inside or outside of a company that may result in financial distress or possibly the inability of the company to continue as a going concern.
 Attorneys, Trustees, Receivers, Corporate Monitors, Insurance Companies, and various Government Entities typically will call upon a forensic accountant to follow the money involving various fraud schemes including Ponzi schemes, bankruptcy fraud, securities fraud, insurance fraud, grant fraud, money laundering, and corporate embezzlements.
-Procedures to determine how the fraud occurred and to quantify the economic damages may include: